-When $v(\lambda)>0$ may the left-hand sides of these three equalities depend on the choice of $\phi$; we'll find a suitable $\phi$ later in the proof of the proposition. we can already remark that all three of them are trivially true when $\lambda=0$.
+When $v(\lambda)>0$, the left-hand sides of these three equalities depend on the choice of $\phi$; we will find a suitable $\phi$ later on.
+We can already remark that all three of them are trivially true when $\lambda=0$.